 How Does A Retail Traffic Counter Function?

 Infrared technology is a very popular technology used by traffic and people counting companies in the market today.
-With the infrared system the device will count all people going both in and out of your location or store.
-If you have a sales person, delivery person or another employee that comes into your business they will be counted as an opportunity in the system.
+With the infrared system, the device will count all people going both in and out of your location or store.
+If you have a salesperson, delivery person, or another employee that comes into your business they will be counted as an opportunity in the system.
 If a family of 5 comes each and every person in that group will be counted (10 total counts – entering and leaving) instead of 1 customer opportunity.
-For these reasons infrared technology will not provide your business an accurate opportunity count.
+For these reasons, infrared technology will not provide your business with an accurate opportunity count.
 The old saying holds true when it comes to this data; Garbage In/Garbage Out.

-The 2nd most commonly used technology is smartphone tracking.
+Another commonly used technology is smartphone tracking.
 A recent consumer survey by the Federal Trade Commission indicated that a majority of people do not want to be tracked via their smartphone devices.
-The data that was obtained found that “8 out of 10 shoppers do not want stores to track their movements via smartphone” and “nearly half (43%) of shoppers are less likely to shop at a favorite retailer if the brand implements a smart phone tracking program.”
+The data that was obtained found that “8 out of 10 shoppers do not want stores to track their movements via smartphone” and “nearly half (43%) of shoppers are less likely to shop at a favorite retailer if the brand implements a smartphone tracking program.”
 To go along with that only about 2/3s of adults in America about 68% actually have a smartphone.
 In essence there are two results from using this kind of traffic counting system; you will drive away clients or you will get inaccurate counts.
-Neither of these options are positive for a retail owner and operator.
+Neither of these options is positive for a retail owner and operator.

 As you already know by your use of traffic counters or your decisions to implement a traffic counting system in your business obtaining data in order to monitor your business is important.
-But if that data you are collecting is not accurate then you might be making business and marketing decisions that could be a detriment to your sales revenue stream.
+But if the data you are collecting is not accurate then you might be making business and marketing decisions that could be detrimental to your sales revenue stream.